jayye999/group8a2.github.io/index.md

 Name:Tianlang Huang.
 Student number:s3886233
 email:s3886233@student.rmit.edu.au
 My name is Tianlang Huang, I am 20, This is my first year in RMIT university.
 I feel very excited.
-My favourite sport is basketball.
-My wish is to finish assignment 2!
+My favourite sport is basketball,and I like playing games, this is one of the reasons that I choose IT to be my degree.My wish is to finish assignment 2!

 Abu Shafin Solaiman
 S3643565
 S3643565@student.rmit.edu.au
 I am an international student studying Bachelor of Business Information Systems here at RMIT University in Melbourne, Australia.
 Currently, I am in my final year final semester.
 My nationality is Bangladeshi, my mother tongue is Bangla and English is my second language.
 Before starting my Bachelor’s, I gave my IGCSE and IAL in Bangladesh under British Council.
 At my leisure times, I usually go beach hopping as I love to sit in front of the ocean and listen to some chilled music all by myself.
 Other than that, I love playing football and playing PC games like Call of Duty.

+Abhiraj Singh
+S3774607
+S3774607@student.rmit.edu.au
+I am an international student studying
+Bachelor of Information Technology here at Royal Melbourne Institute of  Technology.
+I am 19 years old,I am originally from India but I have lived in other countries most of life, I started working when I was 17 years old and became a manager of a company last year.
+I was working under a company working for the government under the VEU program.
+This year I have started my own business and have become and Accredited Provider like the company I used to work in.
+In my free times, I read about the latest technology, research about new cars and go on drives.

+S3774607@student.rmit.edu.au
+I am an international student studying
+Bachelor of Information Technology here at Royal Melbourne Institute of  Technology.
+I am 19 years old,I am originally from India but I have lived in other countries most of life, I started working when I was 17 years old and became a manager of a company last year.
+I was working under a company working for the government under the VEU program.
+This year I have started my own business and have become and Accredited Provider like the company I used to work in.
+In my free times, I read about the latest technology, research about new cars and go on drives.

+Zelong Liu
+S3794027

+I am a student from RMIT majoring in Information Technology.
+I am twenty years old.
+I graduated from RMIT Foundation to Bachelor of Information Technology.
+I am interested in artificial intelligence and networking.
+I became interested in networking when I was in primary school, because I like playing online computer games and often encounter hacker players.
+Moreover, I am interested in artificial intelligence cause my uncle gives me the idea.
+His job is related to IT and tells me I will be popular.

 # Industry Data
-   What are the Job Titles for your group's ideal jobs?
+### What are the Job Titles for your group's ideal jobs?
 How do each of these rank in terms of demand from employers?
 The job titles for our group’s ideal jobs are Business Analyst, IT Project Manager, Data Science and Cloud system engineer.
 Business Analysts play a crucial part in assisting organizations with fixing obsolete cycles and implementing new technology.
 They are sought after in each space of business, from money to IT to corporate administration.
 As data collection increases and innovation keeps on creating, the job of the IT business analyst is extending also.
 Job descriptions are developing beyond IT and software to include business components with the ability to focus on the strategy aspect of their roles – and this transition presents a spike in career opportunities.
 The Bureau of Labour Statistics gauges the requirement for business analysts to rise 14% by 2024.
 Hence, they are in demand by employers (5 In-Demand Career Paths for Business Analysts, 2021).
 IT Project Manager is a popular career in the IT field.
 IT project managers plan, sort out, and coordinate cross-practical data innovation projects that are huge in degree and effect.
 They organize the works by other IT experts and administrative staff to deliver another new arrangement of programming.
 Job projection is expected to increase up to 9% by 2026, according to The Bureau of Labour Statistics.
 Even today, big companies are in search of IT project managers (5 In-Demand Career Paths for Business Analysts, 2021).

 Data Science is one of the most highly paid jobs and is said to be the ‘sexiest job of the 21st century’.
 Data Scientists make an average of $116,100 per year.
 This makes Data Science a highly lucrative career option.
 Data Science is the investigation of data.
 It is tied in with removing, dissecting, picturing, overseeing and putting away information to create insights.
 These bits of knowledge assist the organizations with settling on incredible data driven choices.
 Jobs for Data Scientists will always be in high demand as long as there is IT in any organization (Gour, 2019).

 A cloud engineer is an IT professional liable for any innovative obligations related with cloud computing, including configuration, planning, management, maintenance and backing.
 Employers that recruit cloud engineers are regularly hoping to convey cloud benefits or expand their cloud comprehension and innovation and implement them in their organisations.
 Big companies like Amazon have Amazon Web Services which is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
 Hence, these companies are in sought of recruiting cloud engineers.
 AWS also offers graduate programs for students who just finished their studies.
 Therefore, there are a lot of opportunities for newbies to join and learn about AWS.

-From your group's ideal jobs, you can identify a set of skills required for these jobs (we will refer to this as your group's required skill set).
+### From your group's ideal jobs, you can identify a set of skills required for these jobs (we will refer to this as your group's required skill set).
 These can be divided into general skills (communication, problem solving, writing etc) and IT-specific skills (Javascript, SQL, etc).

 For all job titles mentioned above, there are different types of skill sets needed to be applicable for working in these professions.
 The list of IT skills needed to work in these professions are endless.
 For a Business analyst, some IT skills needed are programming languages such as SQL for sorting and managing data, R for statistical analysis and Python to perform general programming.
 This will help in analysing big data sets.
 Furthermore, Business analysis is also needed.
 Similarly, for an IT Project manager the main IT skill set is SQL.
 SQL helps IT project managers to sort, analyse and manage company’s data.
 They also must have project management skills to be able to manage projects and bring outcomes accordingly.
 Skills employers search for in a Data Scientist are mainly programming languages like Python, SQL, XML and .net which is mainly for Azure developers. and software engineering which are some amongst the IT skills.
 For a cloud engineer, Linux and Python are very vital skill sets.

 General skills are significant on the jobs that positions today require adaptability, drive and the capacity to attempt various undertakings.
 They are not as barely recommended and characterized as previously and they are more service oriented, making data and social abilities progressively significant.
 Business analyst recruiters often seek good communication, facilitation, analytical thinking, and problem-solving skills.
 IT project managers must have Planning and forecasting, risk management and project management skills.
 They must also have negotiation, accountability, and leadership skills to handle any situation when doing business.
 Data scientists are expected to know a lot — machine learning, computer science, statistics, mathematics, data visualization, communication, and deep learning.
 Cloud engineers should have analytical and problem-solving skills and knowledge of how to do networking.

 Three highest ranked IT skills not needed for the job titles mentioned above are Microsoft windows, graphic design and SAP.
 Three highest ranked general skills not needed for the job titles mentioned above are organisational, writing and presentation skills.

-Having looked at the Burning Glass data, has your opinion of your ideal job changed?
-Why or why not?
+### Having looked at the Burning Glass data, has your opinion of your ideal job changed?
+Why or why not
 Yes, having looked at the Burning Glass data, my opinion about my ideal job has changed.
 Looking at all the data of the job titles, I do not see any Business Analyst in that list.
 This gets me thinking whether I chose the right ideal job for myself.
 There are other similar jobs like solutions architect, software engineer, network engineer and service desk analyst on the list of job titles for Burning Glass Technologies.
 I am very much fond of programming and I want to work in a field where there is programming, in short, I want to use my SQL, Java and Python knowledge in my work as my bachelor’s degree is Bachelor of Business (Information Systems) and I am in my last semester.
 Hence, I still have time to choose my career wisely and somewhere where I can prosper and looking at the data of Burning Glass, I do not see myself becoming a Business Analyst.

 # IT works
 For this question, I interviewed my elder sister.
 She has a master's degree in IT from Shanghai Jiao Tong University.
 She does data analysis in the information security department of the Agricultural Bank of China.
 Currently engaged in information technology related work.
 Through the following questions, I interviewed her feelings about the IT industry and her work.
 Because she is more introverted and pays attention to personal privacy, so refused to record the request.
 But I recorded what she said and translated it into English.
-1, What kind of work is done by the IT professional?
+#### 1, What kind of work is done by the IT professional?
 In my opinion, there are many directions in the work of the IT industry, and each direction has a different way of working.
 In the direction of product, this kind of workers not only need to have good information technology, but also need to have the ability to communicate with users.
 They need to understand the needs of users through the conversation with users to make clear the design direction and elements of products, so as to design products that satisfy users
 Technical workers need to do more professional things, including determining technical solutions and architecture.
 As well as the specific code development and code testing.
 In the aspect of operation and maintenance in the later stage, IT personnel should continue to solve a series of operational vulnerabilities for software or web products.
 Compared with the technical development of some web pages and software, it is also very important for their later maintenance

-2, What kinds of people does the IT professional interact with?
+#### 2, What kinds of people does the IT professional interact with?
 Are they other IT professionals?
 Clients?
 Investors?
 The general public?
 The people we deal with include customers, investors and other IT professionals, which are determined according to different links and work directions.
 For example, if you are partial to the direction of products, you will deal with customers and investors, and you will communicate and discuss with other IT people when you develop specific products.
 The communication between IT professionals and the general public is relatively less.

-3, Where does the IT professional spend most of their time?
+#### 3, Where does the IT professional spend most of their time?
 For this question, because the IT industry has many specific branches.
 According to the position and direction, the time spent is also different, cannot be generalized, requirement determination, development coding, documentation and subsequent operation and maintenance will take time.

-4, What aspect of their position is most challenging?
+#### 4, What aspect of their position is most challenging?
 The most challenging aspect varies from person to person and from job to job.
 It may be understanding the real needs of customers and products, accumulating technology and keeping up with the rapid development of new technology, or understanding and abstracting technology.
 For IT professionals there are also many kinds.
 They all have their own fields to work in.

-5, Please tell us about your IT work.
+#### 5, Please tell us about your IT work.
 What exactly do you do?
 Specifically, it is to do the data analysis work of the banking industry, which belongs to the background service department and serves the business front desk.
 Through the analysis of transaction data and customer data, it can improve the service quality and do a good job in risk control, and also involves some development tasks.

-6, Please tell us about the industry you work in.
+#### 6, Please tell us about the industry you work in.
 The Agricultural Bank of China I work for is one of the five largest banks in China.
 As a traditional large enterprise, it pays more attention to security than the general small and medium-sized enterprises.
 We attach great importance not only to the security of customer information, but also to the security of enterprise information.

-7, What other kinds of work do you have to do?
+#### #### 7, What other kinds of work do you have to do?
 My job is to help front desk staff better serve customers through data analysis.
 Occasionally there will be development tasks assigned to me.

-8, Who are all the different people you interact with in your work?
+#### 8, Who are all the different people you interact with in your work?
 Please tell us about them. & Please tell us about your interactions with other IT professionals.

 When I work, I will deal with the front desk business personnel and other developers.
 The purpose of dealing with the business personnel is to determine the requirements, while dealing with other developers involves the cooperation between the front desk and the background.

- 9, What about your interactions with clients or investors?
+#### 9, What about your interactions with clients or investors?
 As a back-end worker, I don't often deal with clients and investors.

-10, What aspects of your work do you spend most time on?
+#### 10, What aspects of your work do you spend most time on?
 Please tell us about these.
 The most time-consuming is the processing of data.

-11, Which aspects of your work do you find most challenging?
+#### #### 11, Which aspects of your work do you find most challenging?
 The most challenging aspect is the abstract modeling of data, which tests the combination of data, model and real-world understanding.
 The premise is to be familiar with the programming language of enterprise requirements.
 I need to use java when I work in my enterprise.
 But in my study career, my main learning programming languages are Python and C++.
 So, I also spent a lot of time learning and mastering the Java language.

-12, Finally, can you share an example of the work you do that best captures the essence of the IT industry?
+#### 12, Finally, can you share an example of the work you do that best captures the essence of the IT industry?
 The essence of the IT industry is to serve our life in a more modern and intelligent way, such as customizing personalized services for each customer and improving user experience.

 In summary, through an interview with my sister.
 I learned that there are many types of jobs in the IT industry.
 Each type of IT worker has its own clear division of labor.
 It's not just programming that counts as IT type of work.
 Just like my sister, she was not good at communicating with customers, so she chose the backstage type of work.
 Although there are differences in the types of work, they are all contributing to the society through our own efforts.
 The competition pressure of the IT industry is very big, and workers need to maintain a high level of work and sufficient professional knowledge reserves at all times.
 As an IT industry worker, they need to make progress all the time to ensure that they will not be eliminated.
 Finally, I would like to send my sincere thanks to my sister.
 Be grateful to her for taking time out of her busy schedule to accept my interview.